 4.3 Production Procedures

 The postscript and png overview spectrograms and the high resolution 30-second and 10-minute gif spectrograms provided to the CAA were generated from the latest version of the WBD Level 1 files by the WBD Team at the University of Iowa, IAP Prague and the University of Sheffield.
-The plots use a standard 1024 point FFT with a Hann window.
+The plots use a standard 1024-point FFT with a Hann window.
 The details of the science data processing required to generate these plots were discussed in Section 3.3.3.
 The digital data files were produced using standard CDF processing routines available from NASA in the U.S. adapted for processing WBD data.

 4.4 Quality Control Procedures